Pinecrest, Florida: 2020 census

-As of the 2020 United States census, there were 18,388 people, 6,033 households, and 4,936 families residing in the village.
+As of the 2020 United States census, there were 18,388 people, 5,986 households, and 4,824 families residing in the village.

-2010 census

-As of 2010, there were 6,619 households, out of which 6.4% were vacant.
-In 2000, 47.6% had children under the age of 18 living with them, 70% were married couples living together, 8.7% had a female householder with no husband present, and 19% were non-families.
-15.1% of all households were made up of individuals, and 4.9% had someone living alone who was 65 years of age or older.
-The average household size was 3.04 and the average family size was 3.39.

-2000 census

-In 2000, the village population was spread out, with 31.4% under the age of 18, 5.6% from 18 to 24, 27.2% from 25 to 44, 25.5% from 45 to 64, and 10.2% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females, there were 93.3 males.
-For every 100 females age 18 and over, there were 89.4 males.

-In 2000, the median income for a household in the village was $105,557, and the median income for a family was $122,526.
-Males had a median income of $88,091 versus $35,806 for females.
-The per capita income for the village was $56,723.
-About 2.4% of families and 4.2% of the population were below the poverty line, including 3.3% of those under age 18 and 3.5% of those age 65 or over.

-As of 2000, speakers of English as a first language accounted for 58.09%, while Spanish made up 35.08%, French and Portuguese were tied at 1.91%, Chinese speakers were at 1.67%, Arabic at 0.89%, and German as a mother tongue consisted of 0.46% of the population.
+The population was split by age, with 4.8% under 5 years old, 27.5% under 18, and 17.8% were 65 years and older.
+46.3% were female persons.

+The median household income was $166,801.
+7.7% of the population lived below the poverty threshold.
+97.9% of households had a computer, and 95.6% of households had a broadband internet subscription.

+29.7% of the population were foreign-born persons.
+There were 425 veterans living in the CDP.

 Government and infrastructure

 Miami-Dade Fire Rescue operates Station 49 Pinecrest.

 Community projects

 Pinecrest's projects since 1996 include the addition of several new parks, development of Wi-Fi technology and beautification projects which included thousands of trees being planted, unique street signs being posted village-wide, and roads being repaved.
 By planting over 10,000 street trees since 1997, Pinecrest was named a Tree City USA community by the Arbor Day Foundation.

 In 2008, the village council dedicated the new Flagler Grove Park and the long-awaited community center at Pinecrest Gardens.
 The Pinecrest branch of the Miami-Dade County Library System opened adjacent to the community center in October 2008.